raulgruics/Expression-recognition-app/README.md

 I created this app using an AI API

-For live preview clik the link below
+For live preview click the link below

 https://meek-sunburst-07f1d4.netlify.app